DevasNAI/Electro-HorchatasPuzzleBot/Docker/README.md

 ```

 ####  Note: Now you can open the shell inside the container with the next command:
-####  Remember you have to be on the folder where you moved the downloaded files.
 ```
 $  sudo make rosm.shell
 ```